Tambourine: Daf

 A daf (دف) is a large-sized tambourine or Perso-Arabic frame drum used to accompany both popular and classical music in Iran, Azerbaijan, the Arab world, Turkey (where it is called tef), Uzbekistan (where it is called childirma), the Indian subcontinent (where it is known as the dafli) and Turkmenistan.
 Daf typically indicates the beat and tempo of the music being played, thus acts like the conductor in the monophonic oriental music.
 The Persian poet Rudaki, who widely used names of the musical instruments in his poems, mentions the daf and the tambourine (taboorak) in a Ruba'i: A common use of tambourine (Daf) is by Albanians.
 They are often played by women and bridesmaids in wedding cases to lead the ceremony when bride walks down the aisle.

 Pandeiro

 Originated in Galicia or Portugal, the pandeiro was brought to Brazil by the Portuguese settlers.
 It is a hand percussion instrument consisting of a single tension-headed drum with jingles in the frame.
 It is very typical of more traditional Brazilian music.

 Panderoa

-The Basque pandero is a folk instrument currently played along with the trikitixa (basque diatonic accordion) in a duo most of the times.
+The Basque pandero is a folk instrument currently played along with the trikitixa (basque diatonic accordion) in a duo most of the time.
 Sometimes the players, who play in festivities to enliven the atmosphere or less frequently at onstage performances, sing along.
 At times the pandero accompanies the alboka or txistu too.
 Yet these kinds of duos have not always been the case.
 As attested in 1923, the youth gathered to dance to the rhythm of the bare pandero, with no other music instrument implicated but the player's (a woman's) voice.